 ABOUT THIS PERFORMANCE

-Featuring Beethoven’s Sonata No. 5 in D major, Op.102 No.2.
+Ludwig van Beethoven - Sonata No. 5 in D major, Op.102 No.2

 Afterglow entertainment provided by DJ & Keyboardist Jon Dixon

-Signature drink sponsored by Black Spirits Legacy
+Signature cocktail/mocktail sponsored by Black Spirits Legacy

 This concert is sponsored by GreenLeaf Trust